Gay Travel Guide Koyasan: 120 holy temples of Japanese Buddhism at Mount Kõya | Wakayama Prefecture

 After our Gay Couple Trip to Tokyo, the two Disney Parks in Toyko, our Gay Couple Trip to Kyoto and our day at Universal Studios Japan in Osaka, we took the early morning train Nankai Electric Railway from Namba Station in a southern direction right into the prefecture of Wakayama.
 Kilometer by kilometer the train took is way up into the Japanese mountains only one goal ahead to reach the train station of Gokurakubashi after 1,5 hours (by express train).
 Here we had to wait for our connection train, the cable car of Gokurakubashi, that would bring us in only 5 minutes all the way up to the 800 meters high mountain valley of Kōya-san.
 Mount Kōya or Koyasan actually are modifying words for Kongōbu-ji, an area of the mountain range in Wakayama where the valley with 120 temples of Kōyasan Shingon sect of Japanese Buddhism is located.

-Photos of our way from Osaka to Koyasan & Cable Car:
+Photos of & from the cable car on our way from Osaka to Koyasan:

 During our explorations around the 120 temples of Koyasan, we had the chance to stay at Kumagaiji Buddhist Temple Lodging Koyasan.
 Waking up with the monks at 6 am in the morning, eating fresh prepared vegatables and tofu and having a Japanese bath experience wearing Kimonos: Read all about our stay our Stay at Kumagaiji Buddhist Temple Lodging Koyasan (Kōya-san) Japan!